Best Resources to Learn GameMaker Studio: 5 Tutorials, Top 10 Extensions

 GameMaker Studio 2 is the latest iteration which was released in 2017.
 It supports game building for Microsoft Windows, macOS, Ubuntu, HTML5, Android, iOS, Amazon Fire TV, Android TV, Microsoft UWP, PlayStation 4, and Xbox One.

-GameMaker Studio is good for quick prototype, lots of tutorials, which is suitable for non-programmers.
+GameMaker Studio is good for quick prototypes and has lots of tutorials, which is suitable for non-programmers.

 Advantages: